 Without giving too much away the trick fountains at Schloss Helbrun are brilliant and well worth a visit when you’re in Salzburg.
 The fountains are over 400 years old.
 They were built by Markus Sittikus prince-archbishop of Salzburg to entertain friends and are still used in the same way today.
 Schloss Helbrun is a little way out of the city, but easy to get to via bus.
 Helbrun is also home to the summer house from The Sound of Music which can be found in the gardens.

 Hozensalzburg Castle sits right above Salzburg, so you can see it from all over the city.
 It’s the biggest fully preserved castle in Central Europe and is well worth a visit.
 There’s a funicular railway up to the castle, which is always fun!
 Plus all the glass allows you to see the full city spread before you.
 Once at the top you’re free to wander around the castle, look out at the viewing points and visit the museum.
-You can also walk up to the fortress, and we saw people doing it, but we decided that we had walked enough and took the funicular instead.
+The views of Salzburg and behond are stunning, don’t believe me?
+Take a look at the photo below and you’ll change your mind.
+You can also walk up to the fortress, and we saw people doing just that, but we decided that we had walked enough and took the funicular instead.

 The Mirabell gardens are absolutely stunning.
 There are so many sections of the gardens to discover.
 From the fountains and formal flowerbeds through to the the orangery, the dwarf gardens and the rose garden.
 Plus there’s the Sound of Music steps and stunning views past the palace up to Hozensalzburg castle.